by Jen Dunlap

 Our connection to nature sustains us.

-What does springtimIMG_4256e mean to you?
+What does springtime mean to you?
 Maybe springtime means digging your hands into soil heated and drying by the sun.
 The digging is easy these days.
 Maybe springtime is finally being able to plant that vegetable garden with the seeds you’ve saved and sourced so well.
 Seeds in hand, you place them, each one, with a bit of tenderness and hope.
 Maybe springtime is the warm days after a steady, slumbering winter, movement and energy gaining in force.
 Maybe springtime is the airing out of ideas, perspiring in passion and fervor.
 Maybe it is simply the sight of leaf nodes swelling to green, the sweet succulence of Hamamelis, nutty and warm on the nose.
 Or it’s the flowing sap of Maple, their buds turning red along the roadsides, hinting toward the future offerings of a kaleidoscope of oranges, reds, and yellows.
 Or maybe it’s the barking of gulls, the return of the Osprey, the loon, and the raygun chirp of the flashy male cardinals.
 To me, Hanging Upside Down by David Byrne sums up how I’ve been feeling lately.

 It has been a long winter but there is great movement here at Coastal Maine Botanical Gardens.
 Behind us now are the mountains of mulch, ceaseless in their endeavor to punish the timid for we have arrived to a spring sweeter than all the springs before it.
 Sweeter because we are here and it is now and we are yearning to be witnesses!
 And while the Primula denticultatas bloom, defiant in their flashes of purple, the shifting patterns emerge.
-Painted turtles bathe on the bankIMG_4304s of tadpole ponds, while rivers of tulips threaten arias of riotous color.
+Painted turtles bathe on the banks of tadpole ponds, while rivers of tulips threaten arias of riotous color.
 Procreation is high of mind.
 These gardens are alive, awake from the slumbering days of winter and moving, steadily onward, renewed with this ever-strengthening season of change.

 Our connection to nature sustains us.